openvswitch/ovs/FAQ.md

 A: Firstly, you must have a DPDK-enabled version of Open vSwitch.

-   If your version is DPDK-enabled it will support the --dpdk argument on the command line and will display lines with "EAL:..." during startup when --dpdk is supplied.
+   If your version is DPDK-enabled it will support the other-config:dpdk-init configuration in the database and will display lines with "EAL:..." during startup when other_config:dpdk-init is set to 'true'.

    Secondly, when adding a DPDK port, unlike a system port, the type for the interface must be specified.
 For example;